 It is hard to beat a crème brûlée.
-They are simply so delightful, so rich, pleasantly decadent, and their texture is so smooth and luxurious.
+They are simply so delightful, so rich, and so pleasantly decadent, and their texture is so smooth and luxurious.

-White chocolate is such a rich and sweet flavor, strong, powerful, but not quite as dominant as chocolate.
-Peach has a refreshing and fruity flavor, giving a taste of elegance, a hint of sunshine and summertime.
-Together, the two flavors merge in harmonious unity, with the creamy excellence of the crème brûlée itself.
+White chocolate is such a rich and sweet flavor, strong, and powerful, but not quite as dominant as chocolate.
+Peach has a refreshing and fruity flavor, giving a taste of elegance and a hint of sunshine and summertime.
+Together, the two flavors merge in harmonious unity with the creamy excellence of the crème brûlée itself.
 It is almost enough to make you forget the truly terrifying number of calories you are consuming!

 My own version of it was somewhat harmed by having the neighbor's kids over to help, which was a distraction, as they aren't perfect chefs in the kitchen by any means!
 But at the same time, they're only six and nine—and really, given their ages, they do cook surprisingly well, and they did a lot better than I would have at their age.
 It was fun to show them how to make a crème brûlée, and we all certainly liked the results!

 - 1 teaspoon vanilla extract

 - 1/2 cup peach schnapps

 - In a medium-sized saucepan, combine the white chocolate chips with the heavy cream, and melt over medium heat, stirring, until the white chocolate chips have all melted.